RobinTail/allowed-dependencies/README.md

 }
 ```

-By default, the plugin is configured to check source code: production dependencies and mandatory peers are allowed to
+By default, the plugin is configured for checking the source code based on the `package.json` located in the current
+working directory of the ESLint process.
+Production dependencies and mandatory peers are allowed to import,
-import, but optional peers are allowed to be imported only as types.
+but optional peers are allowed to be imported only as types.

 ```yaml
 packageDir: